Endoscopic Spine Surgeon Dr. Kaixuan Liu Offers Tips to Speed the Recovery Process after a Microdiscectomy.

 - Start taking short walks around the house or the yard; climb stairs if you can do so without pain.

-- Extend your walking distance gradually; engage in other aerobic exercises like riding a stationary bicycle if you have access to one at home or at a local fitness center and can do so without pain.
+- Extend your walking distance gradually; engage in aerobic exercises like riding a stationary bicycle if you have access to one at home or a local fitness center and can do so without pain.

 - Resume driving when you can turn your head and look over your shoulder without pain.

 - Return to light work duties when you are able.

 There are not many permanent restrictions after a microdiscectomy.
 "The bottom line: use common sense—everything in moderation.
 The "no pain, no gain" adage does not apply," Dr. Liu says.
 "Do what's comfortable.
 If you try to work through the pain, you could be causing yourself more harm than good and risking recurrence of herniation."
 Usually, the restrictions after lumbar discectomy involve avoiding twisting the spine, especially while lifting heavy things.

 Learn More and Watch Our Video on Microdiscectomy for Herniated Discs.